The Best Handheld Ham Radios

 By Ham Radio Prep

-This radio allows you to transmit on 2 Meters and 70 Centimeter bands, and has some additional receive only bandwidth so you can hear FM broadcast, the weather service, and GMRS while scanning.
+It’s an excellent option for beginners due to its affordability and ease of use.
+Even experienced hams often keep a Baofeng handy as a backup or for casual use.
 With this radio you can expect to work simplex contacts in the 5 mile range and hit local repeaters in town to give your signal even longer reach.

 Because of their price points, the Baofengs are very popular ham radios, and it’s hard to go wrong here.
 Even experienced hams often have one lying around, in their truck, or a part of a go kit.

-If you need to learn how to use your Baofeng, check out the Ham Radio Prep Baofeng Basics course.
+If you need to learn how to use your Baofeng, check out the Ham Radio Basics course.

 Level 1